argshook/zettelkasten/projects.md

 - <a href="https://github.com/argshook/dotfiles" target="_blank">
       dotfiles
     </a> - probably most often updated "project" of mine 😛.
 Wow, it's already a decade of shell scripts, vim configs, and other stuff!
-- <a href="https://lairuna.com/" target="_blank">
-    lairuna.com
-      </a> - AI-driven adventure game with completely unique playthroughs
-  each game.
 - <a href="https://github.com/argshook/imgur-bigscreen" target="_blank">
     imgur bigscreen
   </a> - image viewer for content from [imgur.com](https://imgur.com), written in